elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectstypemanagementdefinition.onexport.md

 An optional export transform function that can be used transform the objects of the registered type during the export process.

-It can be used to either mutates the exported objects, or add new objects to the export list.
+It can be used to either mutate the exported objects, or add additional objects (of any type) to the export list.

 See [the transform type documentation](./kibana-plugin-core-server.savedobjectsexporttransform.md) for more info and examples.